-The student will receive an alternate clinical assignment that is comparable to the missed clinical day(s), (i.e. Simulation Lab and/or written assignments or disease concept maps, case study, etc.).
+The student will receive an alternate clinical assignment that is comparable to the missed clinical day(s), (i.e., Simulation Lab and/or written assignments or disease concept maps, case study, etc.).
 The alternate clinical assignment will be consistent with the established clinical outcomes and the student's learning needs.
 All alternate clinical assignments must be approved by the clinical instructor and the Director of Clinical Resources.
-The option for an alternative clinical assignment is only available for up to two (2) clinical courses.
+The option for an alternative clinical assignment is only available for up to two (2) clinical courses throughout the duration of the program.